Together

 3 min

-BrusselsThe resolution of the European Parliament that backs the former assistant of Toni Comín who reported him for psychological and sexual harassment, and the way Junts is handling this and another internal complaint for alleged physical assault have intensified internal discontent with the MEP.
-Several Junts sources tell ARA that the bad mood, which became evident following the former minister's controversial economic management at the Council of the Republic, has been increasing in recent days, and some voices, although there is no formal request, advocate for the leadership to take measures against Comín, such as demanding he resign his seat.
-Comín, regarding his future as an MEP, believes it would be "a fraud to democracy" for him to have to resign due to "a false accusation."
-"I won the primaries to be the head of the list with 77% of the votes and almost 500,000 people voted for the list I led," the former minister claims in this newspaper.
+BrusselsThe European Parliament resolution that backs the former Junts assistant who reported Toni Comín for psychological and sexual harassment, and the way Junts is handling this and another internal complaint for alleged physical assault have intensified internal discontent with the MEP.
+Several Junts sources explain to el ARA that the unease, which was already evident following the ex-minister's controversial economic management in the Council of the Republic, has been growing in recent days, and some voices, despite there being no formal request, advocate for the leadership to take action against Comín, such as demanding he resign his seat.
+Comín, regarding his future as an MEP, believes it would be "a fraud to democracy" if he had to resign due to "a false accusation."
+"I won the primaries to be the lead candidate with 77% of the votes, and almost 500,000 people voted for the list I headed," the former minister claims to this newspaper.

-The cases are not being litigated, and Comín retains the presumption of innocence, which the leadership has used as an excuse not to act against him.
-Numerous party sources, however, emphasize that it is no longer just about accusations and complaints, but also about an investigation and conclusions from the European Parliament itself, which lends credibility to the accuser, encouraging them to pursue legal action by offering to cover all associated costs.
-For this reason, it has internally caused surprise that Junts's guarantees commission has halted the investigation since February and, in fact, has also halted the investigation into a second complaint.
+The cases are not being litigated, and Comín retains the presumption of innocence, a fact that the leadership has used to justify not acting against him.
+Numerous party sources, however, emphasize that it is no longer just about accusations and complaints, but also about an investigation and conclusions from the European Parliament itself, which lend credibility to the accuser, whom they encourage to pursue legal action, offering to cover all associated costs.
+For this reason, it has internally caused surprise that Junts's guarantees commission has halted the investigation since February, and, in fact, has also halted the investigation into a second complaint.

-However, the Junts MEP downplays the European Parliament's resolution in a conversation with ARA.
-Comín describes it as "very strange" that the community chamber's text states, on the one hand, that it "does not have jurisdiction" to make any decision or sanction him because he currently does not have the seat and, at the same time, "considers itself competent" to conduct a "preliminary" investigation in which he claims he could not defend himself.
+Even so, the Junts MEP downplays the European Parliament's resolution in a conversation with ARA.
+Comín dismisses as "very strange" that the community chamber's text states, on the one hand, that it "does not have jurisdiction" to make any decision or sanction him because he currently does not have the seat and, at the same time, "considers itself competent" to conduct a "preliminary" investigation in which he claims he could not defend himself.
 In any case, the European Parliament concludes that it has "sufficient evidence" to take Comín to court.

-In the case of the second complaint filed against Comín within Junts – this one has not gone through the European Parliament – it has been discussed internally within the party for some time.
-We have to go back to the night of the Catalan elections on May 12, 2024.
-Following orders, an advisor for Junts blocked the former minister's path when he tried to enter Carles Puigdemont's office.
+In the case of the second complaint filed against Comín in Junts – this one has not gone through the European Parliament – it has been discussed internally within the party for some time.
+We have to go back to the election night of the Catalan elections on May 12, 2024.
+Following orders, an advisor to the Junts members blocked the former minister's path when he tried to enter Carles Puigdemont's office.
 The gesture angered Comín, who pushed her aside after arguing with her.
-There were several eyewitnesses, and the events spread like wildfire among Junts cadres.
+There were several eyewitnesses and the events spread like wildfire among Junts cadres.

-After the controversy at the Council, the leadership of Junts did not support Comín as a candidate to preside over the entity.
-In fact, Toni Castellà, a member of Junts' executive, tweeted that both he and the former president of the Generalitat had asked him not to run.
-The former minister Puig and, among other prominent figures from Junts' circle and the exile, turned their backs on him and supported other candidacies.
+After the controversy in the Consell, the leadership of Junts did not support Comín as a candidate to preside over the entity.
+In fact, Toni Castellà, a member of Junts' executive committee, tweeted that both he and the former president of the Generalitat had asked him not to run.
+Former minister Puig and, among other prominent figures from the Junts circle and exile, turned their backs on him and supported other candidacies.

 stats